 Some postgraduate courses may require a subject specific undergraduate degree to qualify for entry.
 Please visit the course pages for full entry requirements.

-Faculty of Arts, Design and Media (ADM) - undergraduate courses in ADM may require a good portfolio of artwork.
+Undergraduate Art and Design courses may require a good portfolio of artwork.
 Some postgraduate courses also require a portfolio, others require a proposal of studies while some courses require both a portfolio and a proposal of studies.
 Please visit the course pages for full entry requirements.

 Every year we provide a number of scholarships and bursaries recognising the talents of our international students, which can help cover part of your tuition fees.